Luligu/matterbridge-somfy-tahoma/README.md

 It exposes also the stateless screens that don't show up in the TaHoma HomeKit bridge because they don't have a bidirectional radio.
 The plugin resolve the problem counting the time of the screen movement (see Usage section).

+If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-somfy-tahoma and sponsoring it.

 ## Prerequisites

 ### Matterbridge